 First to land were American and British paratroopers and glider-borne troops, and at dawn thousands of amphibious troops came ashore.
 Coastal defenses manned by disaffected Sicilian troops collapsed after limited resistance, and the Anglo-Americans moved quickly to capture Sicily’s southern cities.
 Within three days, the Allies had cleared the southeastern part of the island.
-In a pincer movement aimed at Messina in the northwest, the British 8th Army began moving up the southeast coast of the island, with the U.S. 7th Army moving east across the north coast.
-The Allies hoped to trap the Axis forces in the northwestern corner of Sicily before they could retreat to the Italian mainland.
+In a pincer movement aimed at Messina in the northeast, the British 8th Army began moving up the southeast coast of the island, with the U.S. 7th Army moving east across the north coast.
+The Allies hoped to trap the Axis forces before they could retreat to the Italian mainland.
 In the so-called “Race to Messina,” Montgomery’s advance up the southeast coast was slowed by German reinforcements, but Patton and the U.S. 7th Army moved quickly along the north coast, capturing Palermo, the Sicilian capital, on July 22.

 In Rome, the Allied invasion of Sicily, a region of the kingdom of Italy since 1860, led to the collapse of Mussolini’s government.
 Early in the morning of July 25, he was forced to resign by the Fascist Grand Council and was arrested later that day.
 On July 26, Marshal Pietro Badoglio assumed control of the Italian government.
 The new government promptly entered into secret negotiations with the Allies, despite the presence of numerous German troops in Italy.